Skip to main content

 Encoding

-In Connxio, all files are internally converted to UTF-8 encoding by default, unless a flag is enabled to designate the file as binary.
-When configuring an integration, users have the option to specify the original encoding of the file using a text string such as UTF-8, ASCII, or ISO 8859-1.
-Additionally, users can define the expected outbound encoding which Connxio will convert the file to before sending.
-If no encoding is provided, Connxio assumes the file to be UTF-8 encoded.
+Connxio converts files to UTF-8 by default unless the file is marked as binary.
+When configuring an integration, you can specify the file's original encoding, such as UTF-8, ASCII, or ISO 8859-1.
+You can also define the outbound encoding Connxio should use before sending the file.
+If no encoding is specified, Connxio assumes UTF-8.

 • Character Compatibility: Converting files to UTF-8 ensures compatibility with a wide range of systems and applications that typically support UTF-8 encoding.